import collections

 def add_rate(self, rate):

-"""Manually add a rate by giving a Rate object"""
+"""Manually add a rate to the library.

 if not isinstance(rate, Rate):